pylelab/USalign/readme.txt

 You can download the fortran version of TM-align from https://zhanglab.ccmb.med.umich.edu/TM-align/

-Note that this C++ version of TM-align implemented several features not available in the fortran version.
-A full list of these features can be explored by TMalign -h.
+This C++ version of TM-align implemented several features not available in the fortran version, including RNA alignment and batch alignment of multiple structures.
+A full list of available options can be explored by:

-08/16/2018
+  ./TMalign -h

+10/20/2018